joesfer/RenderLib/README.txt

 		cd .build
 		cmake ..

-		Under windows: cmake will generate a Visual studio solution on .build Under linux: cmake will generate a GCC makefile
+		On Windows: cmake will generate a Visual studio solution on .build On Linux: cmake will generate a GCC makefile

 		Note that there is a dependency with CoreLib, which will be built first.
-		If everything went well, after building RenderLib a new folder structure
+If everything went well, after building RenderLib a new folder structure <renderlib_folder>/lib/<build_type> containing
-		<renderlib_folder>/lib/<build_type> containing the static library
-		should have been generated.
+		the static library should have been generated.